-- 3. For the stated purposes of the current and future PAGES initiatives, researchers should be motivated to further improve chronologies for existing sites.
-Further advances in understanding climate-human relationships are also likely to be made by the integration of palaeoecological and archaeological data (e.g. Mayle and Iriarte (2014) through conceptual modelling, which can provide a framework for identifying patterns and trajectories of change (e.g. Gosling and Williams, 2013). - 4.
-Multi-proxy studies should compare data between different regions and records (but comparable in terms of chronology and resolution) as it may yield insight into antiphased climate variability resulting from certain dominant climate modes, (e.g. a comparison between the coast of Colombia with NE Brazil-Guianas and Brazil with SE border with Argentina.). - 5.
+- 2. Multi-proxy based research should become a mandatory goal for all further investigations.
+Caution should be exercised when interpreting apparently contradictory records provided by different groups for the same region; the interpretation of climatic and anthropogenic signals in each record may be based on very different (indirect) proxies.
+Hence the apparent asynchronies or contradictory interpretations could simply occur as a result of methodological artefacts (e.g. by not including charcoal records, non-pollen palynomorphs, geochemical analyses, etc.).
+On the other hand, this is especially relevant for those areas where human impact has been found for the last 2 ka and any climatic interpretation is aimed. - 3.
+For the stated purposes of the current and future PAGES initiatives, researchers should be motivated to further improve chronologies for existing sites.
+Further advances in understanding climate-human relationships are also likely to be made by the integration of palaeoecological and archaeological data (e.g. Mayle and Iriarte (2014) through conceptual modelling, which can provide a framework for identifying patterns and trajectories of change (e.g. Gosling and Williams, 2013).

+- 4. Multi-proxy studies should compare data between different regions and records (but comparable in terms of chronology and resolution) as it may yield insight into anti-phased climate variability resulting from certain dominant climate modes, (e.g. a comparison between the coast of Colombia and NE Brazil-Guianas vs. Brazil and E Argentina.). - 5.
 All Andean zones are quite active from tectonic and volcanic points of view, and those drivers will have had huge impacts on the vegetation and maybe in the fossil pollen records signal.
 However, this feature has been only included in the southern region of Andes.
 A chronology database focused on tephra control points could support current chronology constraints and improve comparison between records.
-The recent geochronological database of the LAPD can support multi-proxy approach for paleoecological integration (Flantua et al., 2015). - 6.
-In this paper we focused less on the seasonal contrasts throughout the continent, but in southern SA the seasonal component is extremely important, as the latitudinal gradient heavily influences the rainfall pattern throughout the continent.
-Precipitation in this region is the limiting factor for the growth and production of pollen.
-Key questions that need further study include a) a better understanding of the relationship between winter and summer rainfall, b) if this relationship has remained stationary over the last 2 ka, c) if changes in the intensity or location (latitudinal shift) of rainfall have occurred.
+The recent geochronological database of the LAPD can support multiproxy approach for paleoecological integration (Flantua et al., 2015b).